nih-cfde/training-and-engagement/paper/paper.md

 # Author Contributions

-AP, JS, SC, and ML were the main material developers and workshop instructors, while JW helped coordinate the workshops.
+AP, JS, SC, RMH, and ML were the main material developers and workshop instructors, while JW helped coordinate the workshops.
 CTB and AC supervised the project.

 # Conflicts of Interest